 - Not napping during the day.

-- Not using electronic devices right before you go to bed – bright lights make you more awake.
+- Not using electronic devices right before you go to bed - the bright light of a screen makes you more awake.

-If changing your sleeping habits doesn’t help and you’ve had trouble sleeping for months then you should make an appointment with your doctor.
-Your GP will try find out what is causing your insomnia and you may be referred to a therapist for cognitive behavioural therapy.
+If you've had trouble sleeping for months and changing your sleeping habits hasn't helped, you should make an appointment with your doctor.
+Your GP will try to find out what is causing your insomnia and you may be referred to a therapist for cognitive behavioural therapy.
 This can help you change the thoughts and behaviours that keep you from sleeping.

-It’s rare nowadays for doctors to prescribe sleeping pills to treat insomnia, as they can have serious side effects and you may become too dependent on them.
-If they are prescribed, it will only be for a few days or weeks at the most.
+It's rare nowadays for doctors to prescribe sleeping pills to treat insomnia, as they can have serious side effects and you may become too dependent on them.
+If your doctor prescribes sleeping pills, it will only be for a few days or weeks at the most.

 After months of lost sleep, it may take several weeks for you to catch up and feel refreshed once again.
 On a weekend, try to add an extra hour or two of sleep a night by going to bed when you're tired and allowing your body to wake up in the morning by itself - no alarm clocks!
 Expect to sleep for upwards of 10 hours a night at first.
 After a while, the amount of time you sleep will gradually decrease to a normal level.